RobertMcReed/esp8266_status_light/README.md

 ###### `GET /reset/wifi`

 Clear the saved WiFi credentials.
-This will also disconnect you from the network.
+This will also disconnect you from the network, and reset the device.
+Upon rebooting the device will enter the configuration portal.

-###### `GET /reset/soft`
+###### `GET /reset/all`

 Clear the saved WiFi credentials and clear the flash storage (hostname/password).
-This will also disconnect you from the network.
+This will also disconnect you from the network and reboot the device.
+The hostname and password are returned to their defaults.

-###### `GET /reset/hard`

-Clear the saved WiFi credentials, clear the flash storage (hostname/password), and force the device to reboot after 3 seconds.

 ##### Status